-- [28] The Non-Residential Properties Income Approach Valuation summary (R1 pp. 8-9) indicates a rental rate of \$19 per square foot for the office space.
+The Non-Residential Properties - Income Approach Valuation summary (R1 pp. 8-9) indicates a rental rate of \$19 per square foot for the office space.
 The Complainant provided testimony (C1 p.
 4) suggesting a more appropriate rate is \$18 per square foot.
 Rent rolls (C1 pp. 128-134) were provided to support that position.
-The Respondent provided testimony and evidence (R1 pp. 4, 77-87) to defend the \$19 rate as assessed.
-The Complainant during rebuttal (C2a pp. 3, 9-10) provided testimony and evidence to support their position and rebut the position of the Respondent. - [29] In analyzing the evidence and testimony, the Board could not ignore an error within the Respondent's evidence; that was the inclusion of "Potential Prime Rent" (R1 p.
-80) from the Complainant's budget documents.
+The Respondent provided testimony and evidence (R1 pp. 4, 76-86) to defend the \$19 rate as assessed.
+The Complainant during rebuttal (C2a pp. 3, 9-10) provided testimony and evidence to support their position and rebut the position of the Respondent.

+In analyzing the evidence and testimony, the Board could not ignore an error within the Respondent's evidence; that was the inclusion of "Potential Prime Rent" (R1 p.
+79) from the Complainant's budget documents.
 "Evidence is the information that is presented to a decision-maker to establish the facts on which the decision-maker is to base his or her decision.
 The information may establish those facts directly or indirectly.
 If the thing in question is not aimed at established fact - then it is not evidence."
 (Macauley & Sprague, 2010) The only rates that matter when it comes to rental rates are factual rates that are written on a signed and executed lease.

-CARB 0907/2012-P

-[30] The fact is, the subject property is 100% vacant and has remained so for more than 2 years as of the valuation date.
-In addition there is sufficient leasing activity within the Deerfoot Business Centre area and that has been negotiated during the 12 months preceding the valuation date, to establish market rents for that area.

-- [31] The Complainant created a prima facie case, casting doubt on the correct rental rate.
+[30] The Complainant created a prima facie case, casting doubt on the correct rental rate.
 Though the Complainant's evidence is not conclusive as to the correct value, the testimony from the Complainant convinced the Board that there is doubt shifting the onus of proof to the Respondent.
-The Respondent provided little evidence and failed to convince the Board that the assessed value is correct. - [32] Furthermore; the Respondent, in the Board's view, misinterpreted the message being sent by the courts in Canadian Natural Resources Ltd. v.
+The Respondent provided little evidence and failed to convince the Board that the assessed value is correct.

+[31] Furthermore; the Respondent, in the Board's view, misinterpreted the message being sent by the courts in Canadian Natural Resources Ltd. v.
 Wood Buffalo (Regional Municipality), 2012 ABQB 177 [CNRL].
 The Respondent directed the Board to highlighted paragraphs numbered 163 and 164.
-The Respondent asserted from these paragraphs that the court does not believe a respondent bears an onus to defend their assessment. - [33] The Board read the entirety of the CNRL decision and interprets the message to be; a respondent does not have the obligation of onus until the complainant creates a prima facie case.
+The Respondent asserted from these paragraphs that the court does not believe a respondent bears an onus to defend their assessment.

+[32] The Board read the entirety of the CNRL decision and interprets the message to be; a respondent does not have the obligation of onus until the complainant creates a prima facie case.
 In the CNLR decision, the complainant wanted the respondent to prove their revised assessment is correct versus the original assessment before the complainant proved it is incorrect, leading the Honourable Madam Justice D.A.
 Sulyma to say; "There is nothing in the MGA [the Act] to suggest that each party bears onus to prove its own number is correct."
 [CNRL at para.
+163]

-163] - [34] Perhaps, had the Respondent provided the Board with a detailed report showing how their \$19 figure had been arrived at rather than taking the position that they did not need to prove their numbers, a different decision may have been rendered. - [35] The Board finds the net rental rate for the office portion of the subject is incorrectly valued at \$19 per square foot and changes the rate to \$18 per square foot.
+[33] Perhaps, had the Respondent provided the Board with a detailed report showing how their \$19 figure had been arrived at rather than taking the position that they did not need to prove their numbers, a different decision may have been rendered.

+[34] The Board finds the net rental rate for the office portion of the subject is incorrectly valued at \$19 per square foot and changes the rate to \$18 per square foot.